-- 112. The subsidy-free range (SFR) provides a cost allocation range where all customer groups benefit from sharing a network.
-When prices are subsidy-free every consumer group: - 1. is paying at least the cost it adds to the network (its avoidable cost). - 2. is paying no more than the cost of a dedicated network (its standalone cost). - 3. benefits from using a network whose common costs are shared across many consumer groups. - 113.
+- 108. The subsidy-free range (SFR) provides a cost allocation range where all customer groups benefit from sharing a network.
+When prices are subsidy-free every consumer group: - 1. is paying at least the cost it adds to the network (its avoidable cost). - 2. is paying no more than the cost of a dedicated network (its standalone cost). - 3. benefits from using a network whose common costs are shared across many consumer groups. - 109.
 There is usually a wide range between avoidable and standalone costs, so the SFR is not useful to allocate costs, rather it just establishes boundaries that we should ensure allocation remains within.
-As such, we intend to use subsidy-free values as a check of our cost of supply allocations outlined in section 3.6. - 114.
+As such, we intend to use subsidy-free values as a check of our cost of supply allocations outlined in section 3.6. - 110.
 While we are yet to complete detailed SFR calculations, based on initial analysis we are confident that our granular and transparent allocation of costs in our Cost of Supply Model (CoSM) has resulted in cost allocations that are within the SFR.
-In particular, asset related costs are allocated based on the asset types used by each consumer group this should ensure that cost allocations fall within the SFR. - 115.
+In particular, asset related costs are allocated based on the asset types used by each consumer group this should ensure that cost allocations fall within the SFR. - 111.
 We intend to complete SFR calculations as part of the 'simplify cost allocation within pricing areas' step of our pricing strategy.
-This work is expected to be completed by RY26.